Sivanijaya/python-100-projects/README.md

 # 🛠 Technologies Used

-Python
+* Python.
-Standard Python libraries
+* Standard Python libraries.
-File handling (text/CSV)
+* File handling (text/CSV).
-Basic OOP concepts
+* Basic OOP concepts.

 # 🎯 Purpose

-To learn Python through practice
+* To learn Python through practice.
-To improve programming logic
+* To improve programming logic.
-To track my learning journey
+* To track my learning jouney.
-To build my GitHub portfolio as a beginner
+* To build my GitHub portfolio as a beginner.
-To prepare for software/embedded development roles
+* To prepare for software/embedded development roles.

 # 📌 Note